sigasi/sigasi_insights/content/manual/vscode/projects.md

 To add a new project to your workspace, press `File > Add Folder To Workspace`.
 Make sure the project you're adding has a valid `.project` file.

+## Linked Resources

+Linked resources are a convenient way to link to a file/folder in the Sigasi eco-system.
+It works without having to create symlinks or copy the actual content.

+To add a linked resource, you can right-click on the node where you want to add it, then click `Add Linked File`/`Add Linked Folder`.
+A file open dialog will pop-up and you can select the file(s)/folder(s) you want to link.

 ## Environment Variables